How closely does A Christmas Carol follow the original Charles Dickens novel?

 He can only save his soul from the fire if his old business partner Ebenezer Scrooge can be made to redeem himself before death, because their fates are intertwined.
 So off he goes back to London on a desperate mission.

-As to the beautiful black horses from purgatory?
+As for the beautiful black horses from purgatory?
 Also not in the book.

 So what DOES come from the book?